xbeat/Machine-Learning/README.md

 Introduction to Machine Learning Lifecycle

 The machine learning lifecycle encompasses the entire process of developing, deploying, and maintaining machine learning models.
 It includes data collection, preprocessing, model selection, training, evaluation, deployment, and monitoring.
 Understanding this lifecycle is crucial for effectively managing machine learning projects using Python.

+## Step-by-Step Guide to Building a Fraud Detection Model with Random Forest and XGBoost in Python

+Introduction to Fraud Detection Models

+Fraud detection is a critical application of machine learning in various industries.
+This presentation will guide you through building a fraud detection model using two powerful algorithms: Random Forest and XGBoost.
+We'll use Python to implement these models, focusing on practical, actionable steps for beginners and intermediate practitioners.

 ## Weak References in Python Memory Management and Practical Uses